xeokit/xeokit-convert/specs/xkt_10_generationNotes.md

         - Replace the XKTMesh's matrix with the identity matrix (ie. a blank matrix that has no transforms)
 ````

-## 2.2 Create AABBs for XKTEntities
+## Step 2.2 Create AABBs for XKTEntities

 Now we'll calculate the World-space AABB for each XKTEntity.
 ````